Maropitant

-Maropitant has mild pain-relieving, anti-anxiety and anti-inflammatory effects.
+Maropitant mildly reduces intra-procedural inhaled anesthesia dose requirements but does not confer analgesia itself.

 Veterinary uses

 Injectable maropitant is used in dogs to treat and prevent acute vomiting; tablets are used for preventing vomiting from a variety of causes, though it requires a higher dose to prevent vomiting from motion sickness.
 The injectable version is also licensed for preventing and treating acute vomiting in cats.

 Maropitant is effective in treating vomiting from a variety of causes, including gastroenteritis, chemotherapy, and kidney failure; when given beforehand, it can prevent vomiting caused by using an opioid as a premedication.
 Some have claimed that maropitant is better at treating vomiting than nausea, pointing to cats with chronic kidney disease who, when receiving maropitant, had a reduction in vomiting but no corresponding increase in appetite.

 Maropitant has been used in acute cases of rapid or labored breathing to prevent vomiting that could lead to aspiration pneumonia.
 It has been given in combination with a benzodiazepine to cats prior to stressful events (such as a veterinary visit) to possibly relieve hypersensitivity.